ZackJorquera/MarsImageThing/README.md

 Made By: Zack Jorquera

-Thanks to Samuel Estrella for the original concept
+Thanks to Samuel Estrella for the original concept for classification